Floyd MacDonald

-Floyd Duncan MacDonald (born November 6, 1934) is a Canadian doctor and politician.
+Floyd Duncan MacDonald (November 6, 1934 – April 15, 2023) was a Canadian doctor and politician.
 He represented the electoral district of Queens in the Nova Scotia House of Assembly from 1971 to 1974.
 He was a member of the Nova Scotia Progressive Conservative Party.

+Life and career

-MacDonald was born at Fredericton Junction, New Brunswick.
+MacDonald was born at Fredericton Junction, New Brunswick on November 6, 1934.
 He attended Acadia University and Dalhousie University, earning a M.D. degree from the latter.
 He resides in Hartland, New Brunswick.

 MacDonald entered provincial politics in November 1971, winning a byelection for the Queens riding by 808 votes.
 He served one term and did not reoffer in the 1974 election.

+MacDonald died in Hartland, New Brunswick on April 15, 2023, at the age of 88.